wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/install.markdown

 If you have made your own node on linux, here is a simple and quick [guide](https://jesterhodl.com/raspibolt-replacing-bitcoin-core-with-knots/) to switch from Bitcoin Core to Bitcoin Knots.

+If you want to create from scratch a bitcoin node on alpine linux you can use this [guide](https://microbolt.guide/en-US), but make sure to use [Knots](https://microbolt.guide/en-US/bitcoin/bitcoin-client/bitcoin-knots) or to apply [ordisrespector patch](https://microbolt.guide/en-US/bitcoin/bitcoin-client/bitcoin-core#apply-patches) on Core.

 ## APT steps

 This steps work on Debian and Ubuntu.